1/31/2025

 Anders Jernhall

 The product mix in Q4 was quite at the normal level, as we had very strong product mixes, both Q2 and Q3.
-So we had a normal product mix. in the fourth quarter you should can also look at the deliveries third quarter was seasonally higher and the fourth quarter is seasonally low maybe as i mentioned a bit lower than normal for the season but if you take the deliveries for the two quarters together they were in a normal level reflecting the run rate that we have right now very clear thank you and second question on renewable energy we've seen weak
+So we had a normal product mix in the fourth quarter.
+You can also look at the deliveries.
+Third quarter was seasonally higher, and the fourth quarter is seasonally low, maybe, as I mentioned, a bit lower than normal for the season.
+But if you take the deliveries

 speaker